 Lecture by Douglas Olsen is organized with support from the U.S. Embassy in Moscow.

 Liam Young — film director, speculative architect, founder of the Urban Futures think tank Tomorrows Thoughts Today and the nomadic research studio Unknown Fields.
 Young is a director of Fiction and Entertainment masters program at the Southern California Institute of Architecture (Sci_Arc) in Los Angeles and a core visiting faculty at Strelka.
 Young builds worlds for film and television to explore and protype the future of the city.
 His projects explore the increasingly blurred boundaries between fiction, documentary and design.

-This evening will introduce a series of The New Normal public events at Strelka marking the end of the three-year research program and think-tank.
+This evening is part of a larger series of The New Normal public events at Strelka marking the end of the three-year research program and think-tank.
 Curated by faculty, this series will investigate some of the core themes of the program, defining the new contemporary condition we call “the new normal”.

 The lectures will be held in English, with simultaneous translation into Russian.

 The New Normal event series is supported by Digital October.